Notable People

 Rainbow's political videos hit because they combined two pleasures at once.

 One was musical parody, often drawing on Broadway and classic popular music.
-The other was the fake interview, a structure that let him stage absurd conversations with public figures and force their real footage into his comic timing.
+The other was the fake interview, a structure that let him stage absurd conversations with public figures and force public footage into his comic timing.
 The result was less like a standard stand-up set and more like a personal variety show engineered for the social-media age.

 That form turned out to be unusually well suited to the Trump years.